 Emotional: Think of your best appointment setting success story for 5 seconds.
 The one where everything clicked — the gatekeeper was helpful, the decision maker was engaged, the appointment held, and the deal closed.

-Here's the exact framework my sales development team uses when calling into businesses with gatekeepers:
+Here's the exact framework my sales development team uses:

-Context Bridge — next 15 seconds: "So here's my situation — we're working with [insurance agencies / merchant services companies / advertising teams / cleaning companies] to help them [get more qualified appointments on their calendar / reach more local business owners / grow their customer base], and I wanted to connect with whoever handles that for you.
+Context Bridge (next 15 seconds): "So here's my situation — we're working with [insurance agencies / merchant services companies / advertising teams / cleaning companies] to help them [specific benefit], and I wanted to connect with whoever handles that for you.
 I'm thinking that might be the owner?"

 Partnership Question: "You know them best — would they prefer a quick call later today or should I try tomorrow?"

-Meanwhile, gatekeepers you partner with become your appointment setting force multipliers.
+Meanwhile, gatekeepers you partner with become force multipliers.
 They tell you when the boss is in a good mood.
 They give you the direct line.
 They mention your name before transferring the call.
-They become your inside advocate — and in B2B sales, an inside advocate is worth more than the best cold calling script ever written.
+In B2B sales, an inside advocate is worth more than the best cold calling script ever written.

 The best appointment setters don't get PAST gatekeepers.
 They get INTRODUCED by them.